SvetoslavKuzmanov/docker-lamp/README.md

 ### 3. Adding Virtual Hosts

 Open the `httpd-vhosts` file in the apache folder and add your vhosts configuration there.
-In the `docker-compose.yml` under the apache service section edit the `extra_hosts` array to inplude the vhost that you just added.
+In the `docker-compose.override.yml` under the apache service section edit the `extra_hosts` array to include the vhost that you just added.
 Add the vhost to the `/etc/hosts` file on your machine.
 Restart all containers: